 Not everyone gets them, but for those that do, dark spots on the face, chest, hands or elsewhere on the body can be seriously frustrating to deal with as they don’t go away on their own and sometimes can’t be covered by the average concealer.
 So, what are these discolorations, and why do some people have them?
 For the most part, dark spots on the skin can be attributed to two causes: scarring and hyperpigmentation (technically, scarring is post-inflammatory hyperpigmentation).
 See, dark spots—aka hyperpigmentation—can be the result of a scar (due to post-inflammatory hyperpigmentation) and photo damage (due to sun exposure).

 “Scars can be divided into two categories: dark marks that are actually a result of post-inflammatory hyperpigmentation, which appear as dark or pink marks, or, a change in skin texture, resulting in depressed or raised scars,” explains board-certified dermatologic surgeon, Dendy Engelman.
 The pigmented scars are “caused by an injury in the pigment forming layer of the epidermis,” while textural scars are “caused by actual tears in the dermis,” she explains.
-Some people who scar more easily than others may be genetically predisposed, as are those who notice the other types of dark spots brought on by hyperpigmentation or sun damage.
+Some people who scar more easily than others may be genetically predisposed (because they have more pigment).
 “Some people with more pigment are more prone to hyperpigmentation,” Engleman states.
 “Also, those with more pigment in the skin are more prone to hyperpigmentation and scarring.”

 Meet the Expert

 Dendy Engelman, MD, FACMS, FAAD, is a board-certified and nationally-acclaimed dermatologic surgeon and sees patients at MDCS: Medical Dermatology & Cosmetic Surgery in Manhattan and Hampton Bays, NY.
 Engelman is known for her expertise in neurotoxins, injectable fillers, and chemical peels.